Hensley Henson: Dean and bishop

 In 1912 the Dean of Durham, George Kitchin, died.
-The Bishop, Handley Moule, hoped the prime minister would appoint Henry Watkins, the Archdeacon of Durham, but Asquith chose Henson.
+The Bishop, Handley Moule, hoped the Prime Minister would appoint Henry Watkins, the Archdeacon of Durham, but Asquith chose Henson.
 On 2 January 1913 Moule presided over Henson's formal installation at Durham Cathedral.

 The five years Henson spent as Dean of Durham were marked by further controversy, including his objection to the existing divorce laws as too favourable to men and unfair to women.
-He was hostile to changes aimed at giving the church more control over its own affairs; he regarded establishment and parliamentary control as safeguards against extremism.
-He opposed William Temple's "Life and Liberty movement", which campaigned for synodical and democratic government of the church, and he was against the establishment of the National Assembly of the Church of England in 1919.
-To Henson, the essence of Anglicanism rested on parliamentary enforcement of the rights of the laity of the church against the bishops and priests, and the inclusion of both clergy and laity in all matters under the rule of the monarch as Supreme Governor of the church.
+He was hostile to changes aimed at giving the Church more control over its own affairs; he regarded establishment and parliamentary control as safeguards against extremism.
+He opposed William Temple's "Life and Liberty movement", which campaigned for synodical and democratic government of the Church, and he was against the establishment of the National Assembly of the Church of England in 1919.
+To Henson, the essence of Anglicanism rested on parliamentary enforcement of the rights of the laity of the Church against the bishops and priests, and the inclusion of both clergy and laity in all matters under the rule of the monarch as Supreme Governor of the Church.

-Among other views for which Henson was known were his disapproval of teetotalism campaigners and of socialism, and for his disbelief in social reform as an ally of religion.
-When the Kikuyu controversy erupted in 1913 Henson once again found himself at odds with Gore.
-The question was whether two colonial bishops had committed heresy by taking part in an ecumenical service.
+Among other views for which Henson was known were his disapproval of teetotalism campaigns and of socialism, and for his disbelief in social reform as an ally of religion.
+When the Kikuyu controversy erupted in 1913 he once again found himself at odds with Gore.
+The question was whether the bishops of Mombasa and Uganda had committed heresy by taking part in an ecumenical service.
 Gore and his ally Bishop Weston of Zanzibar led the charge, and appear in Henson's journal as "devoted, unselfish, indefatigable, eminently gifted, but ... also fanatical in temper, bigoted in their beliefs, and reckless in their methods."
 Together with Bishop Moule, Dean Wace of Canterbury and other leaders, Henson strongly, and successfully, supported the accused bishops: "The Church owes a deep debt of gratitude to the Bishops of Uganda and Mombasa."